original image found here

 - Frankly, it’s not just the boomers.
 I do see some younger folks–in their thirties and forties–singing these songs without needing the hymnal.
 Why why why?
 Who are these people?

-- According to Pope Francis: “[M]any young people in the church today who have fallen into the temptation of rigidity.
+- As said by Pope Francis himself: “[M]any young people in the church today who have fallen into the temptation of rigidity.
 Some are honest, they are good and we must pray that the Lord help them grow along the path of meekness.”
 Found here and many other reports.